madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-User.md

 ## Introduction

 Specification for functions related to User.
 Functions such as creating user, logging in, editing profile are provided.
-You can also use a prepared profile GUI provided by AppSteroid.
+You can also use a profile GUI provided by AppSteroid.
 Check [UserGetStarted](../GetStarted/GetStarted-User.md) for detail usage.

 ---